JFK assassination film hoax

 Zooming in on where the Connallys should be, we see that there is nothing visible except a bunch of flowers:

 In the actual assassination, there would have been several seconds when the limo stopped, and then accelerated again, during which the Connallys would have dropped down to avoid the fusillade of shots reported by eyewitnesses.

 By removing the car stop, the forgers had to make the Connallys collapse in a way that would be comical if the implications were not so grave.

-The only way to cover up these mistakes was to make Zapruder’s camera appeared to jerk around wildly at these times, and then to make sure that any stabilized film was only ever shown in slow motion.
+The only way to cover all up these mistakes was to make Zapruder’s camera appear to jerk around wildly at these times, and then to make sure that any stabilized film was only ever shown in slow motion.

 By watching these clips at full speed, you can see through the lies with your own eyes!

 The fast-forward mistakes ◄ You are here!